RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ```

 However, none of these options are the default, so they are not
-consistently used in Typescript code.
+consistently used in TypeScript code.

 # Further reading